Terms and Conditions

-12.1 The Provider shall indemnify and shall keep indemnified the Customer against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Customer and arising directly or indirectly as a result of any breach by the Provider of these Terms and Conditions (a “Provider Indemnity Event “).
+12.1 If the Provider breaches the Agreement, the Provider shall indemnify and shall keep indemnified the Customer against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Customer arising directly or indirectly as a result of the breach.

-12.3 The Customer shall indemnify and shall keep indemnified the Provider against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Provider and arising directly or indirectly as a result of any breach by the Customer of these Terms and Conditions (a “Customer Indemnity Event “).
+12.3 If the Customer breaches the Agreement, the Customer shall indemnify and shall keep indemnified the Provider against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Provider arising directly or indirectly as a result of the breach.

-12.5 The indemnity protection set out in this Clause 12 shall be subject to the limitations and exclusions of liability set out in the Agreement.
+12.5 The indemnity protection set out in this Clause shall be subject to the limitations and exclusions of liability set out in the Agreement.

 13. Limitations and exclusions of liability

-13.3 Neither party shall be liable to the other party in respect of any losses arising out of a Force Majeure Event.
+13.3 Neither Party shall be liable to the other Party in respect of any losses arising out of a Force Majeure Event.

-13.4 Neither party shall be liable to the other party in respect of any loss of profits or anticipated savings.
+13.4 Neither Party shall be liable to the other Party in respect of any loss of profits or anticipated savings.

-13.5 Neither party shall be liable to the other party in respect of any loss of revenue or income.
+13.5 Neither Party shall be liable to the other Party in respect of any loss of revenue or income.

-13.6 Neither party shall be liable to the other party in respect of any loss of use or production.
+13.6 Neither Party shall be liable to the other Party in respect of any loss of use or production.

-13.7 Neither party shall be liable to the other party in respect of any loss of business, contracts or opportunities.
+13.7 Neither Party shall be liable to the other Party in respect of any loss of business, contracts or opportunities.

-13.9 Neither party shall be liable to the other party in respect of any special, indirect or consequential loss or damage.
+13.9 Neither Party shall be liable to the other Party in respect of any special, indirect or consequential loss or damage.